ainter21/report-sectest/Report.md

 - **xss_orders.php_31_min** (line 354): as for the previous one, this echo function is used to populate the selector of products, but this input is `hidden`.
   - **Attack vector**: create a product with javascript code in its rate (`"/><script>alert("hello")</script><input type="hidden"`).
 Create a new order (don't use this product).
 Edit the order and add the malicious product.
 Edit again the order: an alert message will pop up.
   - **Fix**: sanitize `$orderItemData['rate']` with `htmlentities()`.
+- **xss_orders.php_32_min** (line 365): there are 2 echo functions in this line: the first prints out the id of the product, that it is not vulnerable because the id is not created by the user (it is an integer autoincremented in the database).
+The second echo function prints the available quantity of the product already inserted into the order.
+The attacke can create an order, than edit the quantity of the product, injecting malicious code into it and finally go to the edit order page.
+The code will be executed.
+  - **Attack vector**: create a new order, edit the product quantity inserted into the order with this javascript code: `11<script>alert("quantity");</script>`.
+Finally go to the edit order page.
+An alert will pop up.
+  - **Fix**: sanitize the output with `htmlentities()`.
 - **xss_orders.php_35_min** (line 380): in this case, if the user changes the type of the input quantity and insert javascript code and he refreshes the page, the code will be executed.
   - **Attack vector**: create an order, then go to edit order.
 Use javascript to change the type of the quantity input to `text` and change the value with this string `"\"/><script>alert(\"quantity\")</script><input type=\"hidden\"`.
 Refresh the page: a dialog box will pop up.
   - **Fix**: sanitize `$orderItemData['quantity']` with `htmlentities()`.